tommeagher/pycar14/project3/README.md

 # Webscraping with Python

-This section covers webscraping with Python using both [get and post](http://www.w3schools.com/tags/ref_httpmethods.asp) requests.
-To do this we will be writing two different scrapers.
-The first scraper will use a get request to retrieve our data, the second a post request.
+This section covers webscraping with Python using a [get](http://www.w3schools.com/tags/ref_httpmethods.asp) request.

-## scrapeone.py

 To begin with we will import the [modules](http://docs.python.org/2/tutorial/modules.html) or packages we need to scrape websites.
 This is done with a series of import statements at the top of the file.